-Winding down, Eddie Woeckner's career as a circus bandmaster concluded with a five-year stint with the Cole Brothers Circus (1943-1947).
-At the end of the 1947 Season and at age 65, Woeckner retired from the sawdust circuit.
-One of his last performances that year was related to his Elks affiliation.
-He was a member of the Peru Elks Lodge No. 365.
+Eddie Woeckner's Circus Band with The Cole Brothers Circus in 1947 was a member of the Peru Elks Lodge No. 365.
 On December 22, 1947 the Nobleville Lodge of Elks arranged for the Great American Circus to give two performances for the benefit of the Elks Cancer Fund.
 The two-hour performance featured some of the finest acts and famous names from the various larger "railroad circuses."
 Eddie Woeckner, fresh off the season with the Cole Bros.
 Circus band, directed the local Elks band for those performances.